-But if the structure or vehicle is within such a populated area, then violating NRS 202.287 is a category B felony in Nevada.
+If the structure or vehicle is within a populated area, then violating NRS 202.287 is a category B felony in Nevada.
 The sentence includes:

 - up to $5,000 in fines

-In addition, a felony conviction of shooting a gun from a car or building divests the defendant of the right to own, possess, or have custody or control over a firearm.2 The only way “ex-felons” can regain their gun rights is through a Nevada pardon.
+In addition, a felony conviction of shooting a gun from a car or building divests you of the right to own, possess, or have custody or control over a firearm.2 The only way you can regain your gun rights is through a Nevada pardon.